-The other problem with creosote is that it can have a very unpleasant aroma, especially when mixed with the warm, humid air of summer.
-This smell can carry down the chimney and permeate the room, sinking into the furniture and the window coverings.
-The best way to get rid of this odor is to have your chimney swept to get rid of the creosote that has built up over the year.
+This smell can carry down the chimney and permeate the room, sinking into the furniture, curtains, carpet, and more.
+The best way to get rid of this odor is to have your chimney swept to get rid of the creosote that has built up over the years.

-If you’ve been noticing an odor in your home and especially in the room with your fireplace, it’s a safe bet that your chimney is the problem.
-At Owens Chimney Systems, our goal is to make sure that your chimney is cleaned out so that a fire hazard doesn’t exist.
-We also want to leave your home smelling sweet and fresh, and we’ll do that by making sure all the creosote or any other debris that might be causing an odor problem is cleared out of your chimney.
-Give us a call today and let us fix the odor problem in your home.
+If you’ve been noticing an odor in your home (and especially in the room with your fireplace), it’s a safe bet that your chimney is the problem.
+At Owens Chimney Systems, our goal is to make sure your chimney is cleaned out, standing strong, and in the best shape possible, so that you don’t have to deal with bad smells, inefficiency, and any other issues or fire hazards.